Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Transform.** You transform into another creature the same size as you and with the same arrangement of limbs that you have.
 You decide what you look and sound like, though none of your game statistics change.
 Your clothing and equipment are not affected.
 Until your next Rest, you can transform again as an Action.
 The spell ends if you transform back to your true form.

 ## Sorceries
 The following is a list of Sorceries.
-After you cast a Sorcery, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
+After you cast a Sorcery, you must succeed a Channelling check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
 A Success with a Cost counts as a Failure.
 Once you cast a Sorcery, you can't do it again until you finish a Rest.

 **Heal.** A number of creatures equal to your Intuition Value that you can see within range regain missing Hit Points until they're back to full.
 You can also target yourself.